What are healthy carbohydrates for people with type 2 diabetes and prediabetes?

 If you were to follow a truly low carb diet, you would exclude beans and legumes.

-BUT, a lot of the research shows that the soluble fiber in beans and legumes provide some great health benefits, they have a low glycemic index and are considered slow carbs, so for most people, it’s okay to eat the lower carb bean and legume options in moderation (1/4 cup per serve).
+But, there is research to show that the soluble fiber and resistant starch in beans and legumes provide some great health benefits.
+They have a low glycemic index and are considered slow carbs, so for most people, it’s okay to eat small portions of beans and legumes in moderation (1/4 cup per serve).

 What will I eat for breakfast?

 Breakfast cereals are off the list, at least the kind you find on the supermarket shelf.
-Yes, even things like Wheat biscuits and whole grain options, and even oatmeal in many cases, we’ve already talked about why.
-There are some low carb cereals you can buy.
+Yes, even things like wheat biscuits and whole grain options, and even oatmeal in many cases, we’ve already talked about why.

-When it comes to bread, there’s no doubt that it’s something that everyone loves, but we can definitely live without it.
+When it comes to bread, there’s no doubt that it’s something that everyone loves, but we can definitely live without it, plenty of people do.
 Of course, there are low carb bread options, too.

 And of course, if you’re motivated to make your own breads, there are loads of low carb flours you can use instead.